 24th July 2015

-With the news that Celtic Football Club have been given the green light to introduce safe standing for the start of the 2016/17 season, English clubs are still struggling to find an agreement for the much-demanded move.
+With the news that Celtic Football Club has been given the green light to introduce safe standing for the start of the 2016/17 season, English clubs are still struggling to find an agreement for the much-demanded move.
 But could a return to standing in football really work in England?

-Germany may be the go-to examples for proponents of safe standing, but it is in fact prevalent throughout much of the world.
+Germany may be the go-to examples for proponents of safe standing, but it is prevalent throughout much of the world.
 Standing is permitted for European fixtures and even international games.
 The 2006 football World Cup featured safe standing and football fencing, as did the European Championship.

 The campaign has travelled a long road so far, but with the Football League voting to investigate and trial the idea, safe standing is gaining momentum in England.
 Celtic will likely be the first major club in Britain to re-introduce standing at games, but it may not be too long before clubs south of the border follow suit.